Codeglizzy/Practicecpp/README.md

 ```

-That is all for the item, although the game will not automatically assign the item.
+That is all for the item, although the game will not automatically assign the item to
-You will need to do that manually during the creation of the enemy as I did above.
-Here's
+the newly created enemy.
+You will need to do that manually during the creation of the
-an example of how you could initialize an enemy with the newly created item:
+enemy as I did earlier, but with the new item.
+Here's an example of how you could initialize
+an enemy with the newly created item:

 ```
+CHANGE

 myEnemy.Initialize("Hello World", "Greeter of Many", 15, 5, this->itemLib.weapon_Wizard);

 TO